anairamzap-mobomo/bare-drupal-module-tester/README.md

 make start
 ```
 5. Install the module/s you want to test.
 For example: `cd drupal-tester && ddev composer require 'drupal/pathauto:^1.15'`

+**NOTE**: To run composer or drush you must always cd into the `drupal-tester` module.
+That's where the drupal project is :)